 1. Downloading the Theme File

 Firstly, you have to download the theme file from your desired website.
 You can use the download buttons of the above list to download the best Xfce themes.
 Normally the theme files are in a compressed file format like ZIP, RAR, GZ, etc. For this reason, you have to extract the files in your desired directory after downloading them by using any of your favorite extractor software.

 For applying the downloaded Xfce themes, you have to place the extracted files into the .theme folder located in your home directory.
 Then, open the Settings app and go to Appearance > Style.
 Here you will find all the installed themes, including the one you have recently downloaded and placed inside the .theme folder.
 Just select the theme, and you are done.
 Now log out of your account and log back in to see the changes.

 Different themes bring different changes to your overall look.
 The out of the box theme package won’t change everything on your desktop.
 You may want to change the wallpaper, fonts and set up custom matching icons to bring completeness in your desktop customization.

 To change the wallpaper, right-click on the desktop and click on Desktop Settings.
 Choose Background from the folder option and select your desired wallpaper.
 There are thousands of free wallpapers available on the internet.
 You can always download and apply them.

 Customizing the icons brings a huge change to the overall look.
-You can download your favorite icon packs, just like the themes from the internet after downloading the icon file extract and put it in your home directory under .icons directory.
+You can download your favorite icon packs, just like the themes from the internet, after downloading the icon file extract and put it in your home directory under the .icons directory.
 Then go to Settings > Appearance > Icons to select that icon theme.
 You can even change the typeface of your system, just like this method.